 - French Country

 Warm, earthy colors are indicative of a French Country design style, as are worn and ornamental wooden furnishing.
 The style has an overarching farmhouse inspiration.
 French Country design may include soft and warm tones of red, yellow or gold and natural materials like stone and brick.
 French Country design can include collections of ornate porcelain dishes and heavy linens and bed coverings.

 Bohemian is a popular style for home design and fashion.
 It reflects a carefree lifestyle with little rules, except to follow your hearts desire.
 Bohemian homes may include vintage furniture and light fixtures, globally inspired textiles and rugs, displays of collections, and items found in widely varied sources including flea markets and during one’s travels.
 It’s not uncommon to spot floor pillows and comfortable seating spaces when incorporating the bohemian style.
 This eclectic style can incorporate an ultra-glam chandelier paired with a well-worn rug and a mid-century chair.
 Within the Bohemian style, there’s a laissez-faire attitude where anything goes as long as you love it.

 Rustic design is drawn from natural inspiration, using raw and often unfinished elements including wood and stone.
 Rustic design may incorporate accessories from the outdoors with warmth emulating from the design and architectural details that may include features like vaulted ceilings adorned with wood beams or reclaimed wood floors.
 Many designs now integrate rustic design with more modern furnishings and accessories.

 Still unsure what your style is?
 Click here to take the quiz and find out!

-Do you need help designing a space?
+Do you need help designing a space in your Denver home?
 Contact us!
 We can give you simple tips on your space or take care of an entire project for you.